How TV Writers Build a Season — From Outline to Finale

 The Threat of Cancellation

 Every cancelled show represents months of writing, years of passion, and a story left unfinished.
-That's why we believe every show deserves a proper ending — even if the network won't provide it.
-Explore our library of fan-written conclusions for the shows that left too soon.
+That's why we write the conclusions that networks never greenlit.
+Read the endings they deserved.